oneblink/apps/docs/submission-service.md

 ### `uploadAttachment()`

 Upload a submission attachment.
 Attachment must be passed as a buffer.
-Will return the attachment's unique identifier.
+Will return data required form accessing the attachment.

 ```js
 const buffer = Buffer.from('my file data')